miguelpeixe/jitsi-provisioner/README.md

 ## CLI

 You can also use the [CLI](cli) to manage your whole setup.
 If you want to just use the CLI or the API, you can disable the web client completely by setting `NO_CLIENT=1` on your `.env`.

+You can also install the CLI globally and connect to remote Jitsi Provisioner apps.
+[Read more about using the CLI](cli).

 ## Volume and data